Identifying Your Church’s Disclosure Culture (part 2 of Disclosure v Discovery)

 We want or churches to be healthy.
 This means our church’s leaders need to be healthy.
-Their health will be aided by a healthy church and leadership culture (I’m reading a great book on this, Paul Tripp’s Lead).
+Their health will be aided by a healthy church and leadership culture (A great book on this is Paul Tripp’s Lead).

 Let’s shepherd all of our church, including its leaders.